-The Department of English is one of three units of the humanities within the College of Liberal Arts and Sciences (CLAS).
-Beyond CLAS, the Graduate Education office oversees the general policies of all graduate programs at Arizona State University.
-Procedures and guidelines governing English graduate students begin with the Department of English and are informed by the higher level policies of CLAS and Graduate Education respectively.
+The Department of English is one of three humanities units within the College of Liberal Arts and Sciences (CLAS).
+Beyond CLAS, the Graduate College office oversees the general policies of all graduate programs at Arizona State University.
+Procedures and guidelines governing English graduate students begin with the Department of English and are informed by the higher level policies of CLAS and the Graduate College respectively.
 In order to become better oriented within the department, students are encouraged to understand the governance and administrative structure of the Department of English as well as the faculty and staff positions within the unit.

-It is the responsibility of each student to understand and observe all procedures and requirements specified by ASU Graduate Education and the Department of English.
+It is the responsibility of each student to understand and observe all procedures and requirements specified by ASU Graduate College and the Department of English.
 It is a requirement for all students to read and understand the Graduate Handbook and the ASU Academic Catalog.
 Faculty and staff provide academic advice and assistance; however, the ultimate responsibility for meeting degree and other requirements remains with the student.

 Students should frequently check their MyASU account.
 All ASU students are required to have an active ASU email.
 Students may forward their ASU email to another preferred account.
 Instructions on how to do this are found online.
-It is important to check your ASU email at least once per week, so you do not miss important notices.
+It is important to check your ASU email, at a minimum, twice a week, so you do not miss important notices.
 Arizona State University and the Department of English conduct their business via ASU email only.